Adrian Forsyth, PhD

 Megan MacDowell has worked on forest conservation in Latin America for over 14 years.
 She mostly recently led the Amazon Headwaters Conservation Initiative at the New Venture Fund.
 She previously served as the DC Office Director at the Amazon Conservation Association.
 There, she focused on biodiversity conservation and sustainable livelihood initiatives in the Andes-Amazon regions of Peru and Bolivia.
 Megan also developed communication and behavior change strategies for Conservation International’s international field programs.
 She has worked on projects for the Nature Conservancy’s Brazil program and for World Wildlife Fund’s conservation science programs.
 Additionally, Megan led ecology and sustainable development study abroad programs in Brazil and Costa Rica for Antioch Education Abroad and International Student Volunteers.
 Megan has a BS in Biology and Environmental Studies from Swarthmore College and a MS in Sustainable Development and Conservation Biology from the University of Maryland.

-Haley Wiebel is the most recent addition to the AAF team.
+Haley Wiebel joined Andes Amazon Fund in February 2017.
 Her work in Latin America first began in Nicaragua.
 There, she was recognized by the U.S. Embassy in Managua for her assistance with a climate change education project.
 This project was a joint effort between the Hubert H. Humphrey Fellowship Program at Boston University, the U.S. Peace Corps, and the National Autonomous University of Nicaragua - Managua.
-She has also spent time in Ecuador helping with Fair Trade development in Kichwa communities via the Runa Foundation.
-Haley most recently worked in the startup world, where she helped her team raise $2.5 million over the course of 6 months.
+She has also spent time in Ecuador with the Runa Foundation, helping with Fair Trade development in indigenous communities.
+Haley enjoys writing and has been published by the Council on Hemispheric Affairs and Mongabay.
 She has a BA in International Relations with degree concentrations in Latin America and Environment & Development from Boston University.

 Margarita Medina Müller